-Microsoft has joined hands with Intel, AMD, and Qualcomm to release a new security chip called Pluton, which Redmond reckons will delete "entire vectors of attack" from the infosec landscape.
+Microsoft has joined hands with Intel, AMD, and Qualcomm to release a new security processor architecture called Pluton, which Redmond reckons will delete "entire vectors of attack" from the infosec landscape.

 The "chip to cloud security technology", as Microsoft calls it, will be integrated into future CPU designs and is intended to defend against physical security attacks as well as preventing "the theft of credential and encryption keys", Microsoft added.

 Conceptually, the Pluton architecture is an extension of hardware security work that Microsoft started in 2013 with onboard anti-piracy protections for the Xbox One console (with roots in the early 2000s), though in case that sounds dangerously consumerish the firm is also keen to say the same approach was ported across to Arm-based system-on-chip IoT thingy Azure Sphere too.

 Future processor designs from AMD, Intel, and Qualcomm will incorporate Pluton technology, with all three chipmakers queuing up to dutifully say what a great idea this is: "We believe an on-die, hardware-based Root-of-Trust like the Microsoft Pluton is an important component in securing multiple use cases and the devices enabling them," stated Asaf Shen, Qualcomm's senior director of product management in a prepared remark.

 Trusted Platform Modules (TPMs) form the current root of Windows PC defences and are separate from existing CPU designs.
 Microsoft hopes to remove that distinction by adding the root-of-trust component directly into the silicon.